 When the Government reformed public service pension schemes in 2014 and 2015 they introduced protections for older scheme members.
 In December 2018, the Court of Appeal ruled that younger members of the Judges' and Firefighters' Pension schemes were discriminated against because the protections did not apply to them.
 This ruling is known as McCloud, after one of the claimants.
 There will be legislative changes to all public sector schemes to remove age discrimination in the provision of an underpin calculation extended automatically to younger members of the LGPS.
-A data collection exercise is needed to calculate the underpin.
-A project is currently underway to identify the number of records within scope, gather the necessary information from employers and update member records.
+A data collection exercise is underway to ensure we hold the data required to calculate the underpin.
+Heywood Pension Technologies have been engaged to gather the necessary information from employers and update member records when rectification is laid in law.